Best Affordable Places to Live in Montana in 2025

 Photo credit: iStock/powerofforever

-Once termed the “Richest Hill on Earth,” prospectors flooded Butte around the turn of the 20th century to dig for copper, silver, and gold.
+Once termed the “Richest Hill on Earth,” Butte was flooded with prospectors around the turn of the 20th century.
+They dug for copper, silver, and gold.
 These days the city offers a small-town feel with a charming western facade — and prices that will make you feel like you’ve found treasure.
+Newbie homebuyers may want to check out first-time homebuyer programs in Montana.

 2. Great Falls